avishekanand/ss-ir-14/README.md

 + Do not change the interfaces or design structure.
 + The locations in the code which are marked as unmutable should not be modified.
-+ Please adhering to the java naming conventions as mentioned in
++ Please adhere to the java naming conventions as mentioned in
     - http://www.oracle.com/technetwork/java/codeconventions-135099.html

 Enjoy hacking !!!